thisisevilevil/evilevil365/_posts/2026-05-26-Yellowkey-Debacle.md

 You can read more about the details [here](https://blog.barracuda.com/2026/05/19/nightmare-eclipse-zero-days-grudge) - the events are still unfolding, and I don't think we've seen the last of it yet.
 Microsoft released a blog post 2 days ago (as of today's date) in which they clearly distance themselves from the kerfuffle, and according to them the security researcher is 100% to blame.
 You can read Microsoft's response [here](https://www.microsoft.com/en-us/msrc/blog/2026/05/a-shared-responsibility-protecting-customers-through-coordinated-vulnerability-disclosure).

-Be that as it may, what about the BitLocker exploit?
+Be that as it may, what about the BitLocker exploit dubbed "Yellowkey"?

 ## What is the YellowKey exploit